SpreadTheJello/BATTLECELL/readme.md

 -- Requires cmake to be installed.
 For Mac: `brew install cmake`

+a ./run.sh is provided with the same commands
 ```bash
 $ mkdir build && cd build
 $ cmake ..
 $ make
 $ ./battlecell
 ```